kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 ### Preemption Admission Check Controller

-In this proposal, the time to evict the preemption candidates varies based on the preemptor state the scheduler will not issue the eviction during it's process instead it will set a `Pending` admission check that is manged by a new built-in admission check controller.
+In this proposal, the time to evict the preemption candidates varies based on the preemptor state.
+The scheduler will not issue the eviction during it's process instead it will set a `Pending` admission check that is manged by a single instance of a new built-in admission check controller.

 The **Preemption Admission Check Controller** will: